- Academic Affairs

 Julia Caplan, LCSW-C, serves as the first IPV assistance program coordinator in the VA Maryland Health Care System.
 This newly established program seeks to address IPV among the veteran population, using a holistic, veteran-centered approach that offers services for those who experience violence, as well as those who use violence.
 The IPV Assistance Program also seeks to address VA employees who are effected by IPV.
 The VA recognizes that IPV impacts every aspect of a person's well-being, including their health.

 Marcela Sarmiento Mellinger, MSW, PhD, is an assistant professor in the School of Social Work at the University of Maryland, Baltimore County.
 She teaches courses in the policy sequence in the BSW program as well as senior seminar.
 Her main research area is advocacy, an interest that comes from her practice experience.
-As a systems advocate she worked with human service organizations, legislators, and members of the community in seeking broad level change and the improvement of human services.
-Her experience in the intimate partner violence (IPV) field includes working at the National Resource Center on Domestic Violence (NRCDV), providing community education and training, managing a perpetrators’ program advisory board, as well as working in a shelter setting.
+As a systems advocate, she worked with human service organizations, legislators, and members of the community in seeking broad level change and the improvement of human services.
+Her experience in the IPV field includes working at the National Resource Center on Domestic Violence (NRCDV), providing community education and training, managing a perpetrators’ program advisory board, as well as working in a shelter setting.
 She is currently conducting research on the history of the IPV movement and its successful use of advocacy strategies.
 She also conducts research on social work education.

 Sheryl Syme, RDH, MS